 I. I-9 eVerify.
 Students who are new employees, or have not received a paycheck from the University in the last 6 months, will complete the I-9 eVerify process online prior to completing the process in person, in the Office of Undergraduate Research.

 - Go to Northwestern’s I-9 Service Center.
 Enter your information as a new employee.
 For School/Area, select ‘Central Administration.’
 For Department/Center, select ‘0008 Undergraduate Research Office.’

-- You will complete the I-9 eVerify process in person at the Payroll Office (720 University, 3rd Floor).
-Bring original identification documents with you to the payroll office.
+- I-9 Forms for Authentication: You will complete the I-9 process in person with Bryce O’Tierney in the Office of Undergraduate Research.
+Bring original identification documents.
 Federal regulations mean that no copies or faxes are permitted.